cvetan1234/NLP-Question-Answering-Model-Comparison/README.md

 The project covers dataset preparation, transformer fine-tuning, checkpoint evaluation, answer generation, quantitative model comparison, and visualization of the results.

-This project was originally developed as part of the **Natural Language Processing** module at Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).
+This project was originally developed as part of the **Information Retrieval & Natural Language Processing** module at Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).

 ## Models